 Storing Leftovers

-Leftover Baked Greek Lemon Chicken keeps beautifully in the fridge.
-Store cooled chicken in an airtight container for up to 3 days.
-The flavors deepen overnight, making for tasty lunches or salads the next day.
+Leftover Baked Greek Lemon Chicken Recipe is just as wonderful chilled or reheated.
+Store any extra chicken in an airtight container in the refrigerator for up to 3 days.
+The flavors meld even more after resting overnight, making it a great option for quick lunches or easy dinners later in the week.

 Freezing